jwimd/jwimd.github.io/_posts/2022-03-24-Comparing_Different_Binary_Search_Trees.md

 splay(T,idx)
 ```

-In order to search for a node, first find the location as you would in a BST search, and then Splay the node to the root,
+In order to search for a node, first find the location as you would in a BST search, and then Splay the node to the root.

 ##### Insertion